Last Updated: March 26, 2026

 These fish are sold in fish sizes when they are small, but they can grow to an impressive size if you properly look after them.

-Since there are different types, it can be slightly hard to recognize the original one.
+Since there are different types, it is slightly hard to recognize the original one.
 To identify which one is real, look at the greenish-hued body combined with a golden-yellow underbelly.
 Nowadays, you can see alternations in their color patterns that are obtained by home breeding.

 These fish are well-known for their subtle orange.
-These fish tend to get more intense in color as they mature.
+These fish will get more intense in color as they mature.

 Depending on what species you have, you can expect to see changed color morphs, as well as stripes.
 Some fish have large and vertical stripes, while others only exhibit extremely contrasting spots that sit perfectly with their yellowish-golden base.